facebookarchive/sparts/README.rst

 HOWTO
 =====

-A sparts service typically consists of two parts, the "service" definition, and its tasks.
+A sparts service typically consists of two parts, the core "service", and its "tasks".
+Background and offline processing is generally done by tasks, while common or shared functionality belongs to the service.

 Service
 -------